 In February 2010, the DOH revised the NYS Medicaid Prenatal Standards.
-The standards incorporate evidencebased procedures and practices appropriate to the needs of pregnant women who qualify for Medicaid coverage, regardless of Provider or delivery system.
-They integrated updated standards and guidance from the American College of Obstetrics (ACOG) and the American Academy of Pediatrics (AAP) and reflect expert consensus regarding appropriate care for low income, high-risk women.
+The standards incorporate evidence-based procedures and practices appropriate to the needs of pregnant women who qualify for Medicaid coverage,

 Molina has adopted the NYSDOH Prenatal Care standards.
 The standards provide a comprehensive model of care that integrates the psychosocial and medical needs and reflects the special needs of the Medicaid population.
 The standards of care include: